Installation Step 3: Position the Boundary Wire

 Underground Utility Lines:

 Buried cables can cause interference with the containment system if not properly avoided.
-If the boundary wire is parallel to the cables, it should be kept far enough away that the signal will not reach the cable, usually at least 10 feet (3 meters).
-If the boundary wire must cross cables, it should be done at a 90 degree angle.
+If the boundary wire is parallel to the cables, it should be kept far enough away that the signal will not reach the cable, usually at least 3 meters.
+If the boundary wire must cross cables, it should be done at a 90-degree angle.

-Neighboring containment systems can also cause interference.
-A neighboring in-ground fence™ system must be avoided in the same way as a parallel utility line (keep far enough away that the signals do not overlap).
-If there is still interference, when the neighboring system is properly avoided, we can suggest to replace the customer’s transmitter and receiver with an Innotek system.
+Neighbouring containment systems can also cause interference.
+A neighbouring In-Ground Fence™ system must be avoided in the same way as a parallel utility line (keep far enough away that the signals do not overlap).
+If there is still interference, when the neighbouring system is properly avoided, we can suggest replacing the customer’s transmitter and receiver with an Innotek® system.
 Wireless fences can also interfere, and these systems should be installed so that the signals do not overlap one another.

 Replacing Boundary Wire:

 If you ever need to replace all of the boundary wire, you must remove all of the old boundary wire.
-Even though it is not plugged into anything, it can cause the same interference as an underground utility line or a neighboring in-ground fence™ system.
+Even though it is not plugged into anything, it can cause the same interference as an underground utility line or a neighbouring In-Ground Fence™ system.